schms27/MMM-Carousel/README.md

 ```

 #### <a name="advanced-slides"></a>Example - Advanced Slides Carousel
-The `slides` parameter can accept an array of both String or an Object of the form: `{ name: "ModuleName", position: "top_left", classes: "CSSclassName", carouselId: "1" }`.
+The `slides` parameter can accept an array or Object of both String or an Object of the form: `{ name: "ModuleName", position: "top_left", classes: "CSSclassName", carouselId: "1" }`.
-Passing a config similar to the following shows a large clock on the first slide and then a small clock and additional modules on the second.  `carouselId` is an optional parameter which can be used to set a unique identifier for multiple instances of a module.
-To use, set the same parameter in the module's `config` section.
+Passing a config similar to the following shows a large clock on the first slide and then a small clock and additional modules on the second.

 ```
     mode: 'slides',
     slides: {
-        Main: [   {name:'clock', classes:'zoom200', position:"middle_center", carouselId: "1"} ],
+        "Main": [   {name:'clock', classes:'zoom200', position:"middle_center", carouselId: "1"} ],
         "Slide 2: [   {name:'clock', classes:'', position:"top_left", carouselId: "2"},
             {name:'calendar', position:'top_left'},
             'MMM-WunderGround',